 Bridget is Martin Randall’s Executive Assistant and joined MRT in 2005.
 She has an additional role as Lecturer and Tour Manager Coordinator which involves her in the recruitment of our tour leaders.

 Previously she has worked for choreographers, advertising executives, an African charity, radio and the Design Museum.
 Bridget is from south Devon and has travelled in Asia, including India and Nepal, worked in northern Italy and has toured Australia and Japan with her musician husband and daughter.
 She has a long-standing interest in dance and attends the ballet as much as possible.
 Bridget lives near the MRT office in Chiswick and has two grown-up daughters, one recently graduated and one at university.

 Amelia grew up in Jersey and came to the UK to read Philosophy at the University of Leeds.
 She graduated in 2011 and joined the Client Relationship Department at Martin Randall Travel in 2012.
-A large part of Amelia’s role in our Client Relationships Department involves talking to and corresponding with clients, providing information, taking bookings and despatching documents.
+She was introduced to Operations with The London Backstreet Walk and now works on our tours across the UK, Eastern Mediterranean and our ever-increasing programme of London Days.